bmorwood/generator-chaos/README.md

 yo chaos
 ```

-(required) next it will ask for a namespace, enter your namespace and hit enter.
+chaos will ask for a namespace, enter your namespace and hit enter.

+## Options

+* `--skip-install`

+  Skips the automatic execution of `bower` and `npm` after
+  scaffolding has finished.

 ## Generators

 Available generators: